torux-bughunter/meadow-foundation/README.md

-# Meadow Foundation - Physiotherapy Website
+# Medow Foundation - Physiotherapy Website

 A modern, accessible website to raise awareness about physiotherapy, publish volunteer-written blogs, and transparently show impact with verifiable artifacts.